perjor/catalyser/docs/README.md

 }
 ```

-It seems creating the element is enough so I'll only add the test data to the HTMl so we can compare it quickly.
+It seems creating the element is enough so I'll only add the test data to the HTML so we can compare it quickly.

-After all of my images are an HTML element I have to add them to my classifier.
-I can add all images of a set at once, but have to wait untill I can add another set.
+After all of my images are made into an HTML element, I have to add them to my classifier.
+I have to insert them 1 by 1 so I split them up.
 This function loops over my trainingData array.
 ```js
 const addAllImagesToClassifier = async () => {
   await trainingData.forEach( async (data, i) => {